alauddin25524/result/README.md

 # result
-This app is for Result
+This app is for Result23